BalderHolst/sqlite-integrated/README.md

 # Loading an existing database
 db1 = Database("path/to/database.db")

-# Loading the same database to a different vaiable
+# Loading the same database to a different variable
 db2 = Database("path/to/database.db")

 # Updating the first entry in the first database only